fdrtd/about/1_explanation/1_4_architecture.md

 # flow of control

-clients have full control over what data is processed and what joint computations are done. however, unlike servers, not every party need to run their own. there may be situations where one party (e.g. a researcher) will access multiple servers (of their collaborators) to perform a joint computation. without the need of their colleagues to be at the keyboard at the same time. this is also the most probably setting in IoT scenarios where coordination across thousands of devices is much easier with one central client sending requests to all.
+clients have full control over what data is processed and what joint computations are done. however, unlike servers, not every party needs to run their own. there may be situations where one party (e.g. a researcher) will access multiple servers (of their collaborators) to perform a joint computation, without the need of their colleagues to be at the keyboard at the same time. this is also the most probably setting in IoT scenarios where coordination across thousands of devices is much easier with one central client sending requests to all.